0xPolygonMiden/compiler/sdk/sdk/MIGRATION.md

 version and share one `CARGO_TARGET_DIR` reuse each other's build-script output — including the staged package cache.
 Use per-checkout target directories for such layouts.

+### Keep one `#[note]` struct in each crate

+A crate can now contain only one `#[note]` struct.
+Two note structs compiled before this change.
+Now the linker rejects the second struct because both structs define the `__MIDEN_NOTE_STORAGE_SCHEMA_UNIQUENESS_GUARD` symbol.

+Keep one note struct in the current crate.
+Move each extra note struct and its implementation into a separate note crate.

 ### Rewrite tuple-note and `Vec` storage layouts

 `#[note]` now emits a WIT storage schema and therefore requires each stored value to have a stable,